Food Sustainability Exhibit

 User Research

-Middle school guests
+Target audience: Middle school visitors

-Screening questions regarding age and school level
+Screening questions: Included questions about age and school level to ensure responses were from the right audience

 Research Findings